learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 #### Visitor

 - `Visitors create_trip(national_park, start_date, end_date)`
   - given a **national park object**, a start_date and end_date (as a string), creates a new Trip and associates it with that visitor and national park.

 #### National Park

 - `NationalPark total_visits()`
   - Returns the total number of times that park has been visited
 - `NationalPark best_visitor()`
-  - Returns the Visitor
+  - Returns the Visitor who has visited the park the most